infinitered/gluegun/readme.md

 * [Ignite](https://github.com/infinitered/ignite) - React Native Headstarter
 * ...next?

+## Premium Support

+[gluegun](https://github.com/infinitered/gluegun), as open source projects, is free to use and always will be.
+[Infinite Red](https://infinite.red/) offers premium gluegun support and general mobile app design/development services.
+Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.

 # Lastly...

 Gluegun is yet another open source project by [Infinite Red](https://infinite.red).
 We love our open source community -- thanks for being a part of it!